 Salvation history is the story of a pilgrimage.
-Abram journeys from civilization to the desert, Moses from the Pharaoh’s palace to a mountaintop.
+Abram journeys from civilization to the desert (Genesis 12), Moses from the Pharaoh’s palace to a mountaintop.
 The people of Israel repeat Moses’ journey, and then are led through the desert to the Promised Land.

 All these journeys have a few things in common.
 God inspired each of them and accompanied the travelers on their way.
 Through the journey, He changed them.
 At the destination, He blessed them.

 When Israel finally settled in the holy land of Canaan, God wanted to constantly remind them that they are perpetual pilgrims in this world, that He, not the land, is their true inheritance.
 So the Lord made Jerusalem the seat of his power, his special presence on earth, and commanded them to journey there three times a year to worship him with feasts of thanksgiving, such as the Passover.
 The public ministry of Jesus takes place against the background of these constant pilgrimages.
 Finally the already Holy City became even holier, sanctified forever by Christ’s blood.

-When Constantine became emperor in 312 AD, the first priority was to decree religious freedom.
+When Constantine came into power as emperor in 312 AD, the first priority was to decree religious freedom.
 But the next priority was to send his mother on pilgrimage to the Holy Land where she had churches built that are still visited by pilgrims today.
 Next he built churches in Rome over the tombs of Saints Peter and Paul to welcome the pilgrims from all over the empire who would come to honor these two apostles of the Lamb.